-Inside: Stickers, crowns, recess fun & other creative and fun ways to celebrate birthdays at school without food (and that kids will love!).
+Inside: Stickers, crowns, recess fun & other creative and fun ways to celebrate your child’s birthday at school without food (and that kids will love!).

-I have sweet memories of the birthday cupcakes my mom brought to school.
+Do you have sweet memories of the birthday cupcakes your mom or dad brought to school for your birthday?

-But for better or worse, cupcakes at school are on their way out.
+For better or worse, cupcakes at school are on their way out.
+It may actually be against school policy to bring outside food into the classroom for school birthday celebrations.

 1. Make the school snack special

-Bring in fun party napkins, plates, or party hats to use with the usual school snack.
+If there’s usually a classroom snack, bring in fun party napkins, plates, or party hats to have with it.

 Get a special “recess pass” and choose the main activity the class does at recess time.